Charissa is an attorney who helps real people, ordinary families, and businesspeople seeking practical solutions.

 Charissa also serves as trusted counsel for a variety of business clients in complex commercial litigation matters.
 She is well-versed in both defending against and pursuing claims related to breach of contract, tortious interference with business relationships, defamation, conversion, and fraud in state and federal courts.
 Charissa’s business clients have included local and international manufacturing companies and distributors, law firms, financial institutions, and proprietors of small businesses.

 Charissa is passionate about giving back to the West Michigan community.
-She has served as pro bono counsel through the U.S. District Court for the Western District of Michigan’s pro bono case assignment panel.
-Charissa is a board member of Grand Rapids Pride Center, which is an inclusive center that empowers the LGBTQ community through supportive services.
-Charissa was also elected by the membership of the Grand Rapids Bar Association in 2017 to serve as a Trustee for the organization, and has served on the City of Grand Rapids’ Housing Appeals Board by mayoral appointment since 2018.
+Charissa has served as pro bono counsel through the U.S. District Court for the Western District of Michigan’s pro bono case assignment panel.
+In addition, Charissa is a board member of Grand Rapids Pride Center, which is an inclusive center that empowers the LGBTQ community through supportive services.
+Charissa has also served on the City of Grand Rapids’ Housing Appeals Board by mayoral appointment since 2018.

 Summer Clerkship, Hon.
 Robert H. Cleland, U.S. District Court - Eastern District of Michigan